Geopay/p2pool-dgbsha/README.md

 Donations:
 -------------------------

-Donations are welcome to have made this working with SHA256:
+Donations are welcome to have made this working with SHA256 for Digibytw:

      DKqUZR8ajzo1vkXYWWx476wRyZ4La76WBy